+CODE: ISSUE: CFS 1 Aging sewer lines need repair and updates to keep them in compliance with Federal and State Requirements The need or opportunity is to: Implement 2010 Sewer Study by expanding and improving sewer lines throughout the city that have become outdated or need repair to ensure compliance with Federal and State Requirements.
+ISSUE: CFS 2 Water treatment plant needs improvements to accommodate new industry The need or opportunity is to: Upgrade sewer treatment plant to improve service to existing industry and attract new industry by improving process for BOD, TSS, and adding bar screens ISSUE: CFS 3 Water storage Facilities need maintenance The need or opportunity is to: Inspect, paint, and landscape all Water Storage Facilities that are part of the City's water system.
+ISSUE: CFS 4 Recreation facilities are heavily used by residents and visitors, and upgrades are needed.
+The need or opportunity is to: a.
+Develop and expand the recreation program. b.
+Improvements to parks: i.
+Nathan Dean Playground (\$125,000 General Fund) ii. dog park along Silver Comet Trail

-CODE: ISSUE:
+ISSUE:

-Aging sewer lines need repair and updates to keep them in compliance with Federal and State Requirements

-Implement 2010 Sewer Study by expanding and improving sewer lines throughout the city that have become outdated or need repair to ensure compliance with Federal and State Requirements.

-CFS 2 | Wate

-Water treatment plant needs improvements to accommodate new industry

-Upgrade sewer treatment plant to improve service to existing industry and attract new industry by improving process for BOD, TSS, and adding bar screens

-Water storage Facilities need maintenance

-Inspect, paint, and landscape all Water Storage Facilities that are part of the City's water system.

-Recreation facilities are heavily used by residents and visitors, and upgrades are needed.

-- a.
-Develop and expand the recreation program. - b.
-Improvements to parks: - i.
-Nathan Dean Playground (\$125,000 General Fund) - ii. dog park along Silver Comet Trail

-Staffing for Cultural Arts Center is part time with community volunteers, and Rockmart Theater needs restoration and façade work
+CFS 5 Staffing for Cultural Arts Center is part time with community volunteers, and Rockmart

+Theater needs restoration and façade work

+The need or opportunity is to:

-- a.
-Secure funding through grants to supply full-time staff for Rockmart Cultural Arts Center - b.
+a.
+Secure funding through grants to supply full-time staff for Rockmart Cultural Arts

+Center

+b.
 Secure funding for theater restoration and façade work.

+ISSUE:

-A sense of apathy and lack of involvement among residents hinders improvements to community facilities and services
+CFS 6 A sense of apathy and lack of involvement among residents hinders improvements to

+CF3 0 community facilities and services

+-

+The need or opportunity is to:

 Start a citizen advisory committee to develop projects and sources of funding.

-CFS7
+ISSUE:

-Land is needed for additional fire station and public works facility
+CFS 7 Land is needed for additional fire station and public works facility

+The need or opportunity is to:

 Acquire land for additional fire station and public works facility

+ISSUE:

-Including green infrastructure in project plans helps reduce stormwater runoff and pollutants in streams, helps control local flooding and adds natural beauty to urban areas.
+CFS 8 Including green infrastructure in project plans helps reduce stormwater runoff and

+pollutants in streams, helps control local flooding and adds natural beauty to urban areas.

+The need or opportunity is to:

 Consider developing green infrastructure requirements when constructing or remodeling city buildings, and for stormwater management structures and streetscapes.

+nocim

+CODE: ISSUE:

+LU 1 Appearance of Gateway on Old Route 278 could be improved with aid of overlay district

+The need or opportunity is to:

+Develop gateway improvements to city entrance on Old 278 by creating a special overlay district in the zoning regulations with requirements for facades, signage, and landscaping

+ISSUE:

+LU 2 There is a need to update the sign ordinance

+The need or opportunity is to:

+Update sign ordinance to make it content-neutral

+ISSUE:

+LU 3 Although most parts of the zoning ordinance are functional, the ordinance is confusing

+regarding non-conforming uses

+The need or opportunity is to:

+Update zoning ordinance to clarify dealing with nonconforming uses